orill/orill/README.rst

 Purpose
 -------

 ORILL Code is a 1D transmutation, fuel depletion, and radiological protection code useful for nuclear research reactors design and operational safety.
 ORILL has been cooked at the **Nuclear Safety Unit** of the `Institut Laue Langevin (ILL) <http://www.ill.eu>`_, Grenoble, France.
-Actually, there is a need for such a pocket tool, which is not addressed by available heavy codes (FISPACT, CINDER, SERPENT, ORIGEN, VESTA, MURE, ...).

 General Features
 ----------------

-:Small and fast: Code and nuclear data are small (about 4 Mo), computation takes few seconds.
+:Small: Code and nuclear data are small (only 4 Mo)
-:Portability: Based on Python 2.7+ with only Numpy and Scipy main modules.
-Optimized execution (vectorization, parallelization) associated with Python implementation is therefore transparently available on all platforms.
+:Fast: Vectorization and parallelization associated with Scipy is transparently available.
-:User friendly: The code is designed to address practical questions about isotopes inventories, decay heat, dose rate, photons spectrum.
-Unlike heavy machinery (FISPACT, CINDER, SERPENT, ORIGEN, VESTA, MURE, ...)
-ORILL is usable by everyone for 1D point-flux calculation at the speed of light.
+:User friendly: ORILL is designed to address practical questions about isotopes inventories, decay heat, dose rate, photons spectrum.
+It is usable by everyone for 1D point-flux calculation at the speed of light.

 Prerequisites
 -------------